- 1 cup all-purpose flour

 - 1/4 cup sugar, optional

-- In a large bowl, combine the flour, sugar, cinnamon, milk and eggs.
+- In a mixing bowl, combine the flour, sugar, cinnamon, milk and eggs; mix well.
 Cover and refrigerate for 1 hour.

-- In a large bowl, beat the filling ingredients until smooth.
+- In a mixing bowl, combine the filling ingredients.
 Spread 2 rounded tablespoonfuls on each crepe; roll up.
-In a large bowl, combine topping ingredients; spoon with crepes.
+Combine topping ingredients; spoon over crepes.
 Yield: 18 crepes.

 Reviews forStrawberry Banana Crepes